hashicorp/terraform/website/source/docs/configuration/variables.html.md

 <a id="variable-files"></a>

 Variables can be collected in files and passed all at once using the `-var-file=foo.tfvars` flag.

 If a file named `terraform.tfvars` is present in the current directory, Terraform automatically loads it to populate variables.
-If the file is named something else, you can pass the path to the file using the the `-var-file` flag.
+If the file is named something else, you can pass the path to the file using the `-var-file` flag.

 Variables files use HCL or JSON to define variable values.
 Strings, lists or maps may be set in the same manner as the default value in a `variable` block